A Rainbow in the Sky (an alphabet of autism and grace)

 When Mike and I finally heard the word autism, it was after a long process of sadness and bewilderment, not only for us, but for our child.
 The way through seemed ominous and inky.
 I suspect it might still be.

 In the beginning of his Cabbage Patch days, everything seemed fine.
-After two children followed by two miscarriages, Kyle had come to us in joy; waited for and wanted.
+After two children followed by two miscarriages, Mac had come to us in joy; waited for and wanted.

 I had put down anchor in Psalm 139, or so I thought.